jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-12-5-developingembeddedlinuxaudioapplications2.markdown

 ### Linux Device Tree
 <br>
-The Linux device tree became popularized over the last decade as a way to get unneeded hardware specifics out of the Linux kernel and instead describe available hardware peripherals in a modular file known as a "device tree blob" loaded by the kernel at runtime.
+The [Linux device tree](https://www.kernel.org/doc/html/latest/devicetree/usage-model.html) became popularized over the last decade as a way to get unneeded hardware specifics out of the Linux kernel and instead describe available hardware peripherals in a modular file known as a "device tree blob" loaded by the kernel at runtime.
 The source for a device tree looks a lot like C source code, and has borrowed features from C such as include files.
-Device trees are also loaded in a "layered" fashion, such that a core device tree file is defined and parts of it can be overridden by other files known as "device tree overlays".
+Device trees are loaded in a hierarchical fashion, such that a core device tree file is defined and parts of it can be overridden by other files known as "device tree overlays".
 The device tree is a pretty complex topic and I recommend reading other articles about it that explain more in depth, like the [Raspberry Pi's article on them](https://www.raspberrypi.org/documentation/configuration/device-tree.md).
-There are also great articles at ofitselfso.com about [the device tree overall on the BBB](http://www.ofitselfso.com/BeagleNotes/Beaglebone_Black_And_Device_Tree_Overlays.php) and [using the device tree to configure pinmux](http://www.ofitselfso.com/BeagleNotes/BeagleboneBlackPinMuxModes.php).
+There are also great articles at [Of Itself So](https://www.ofitselfso.com/) about [the device tree overall on the BBB](http://www.ofitselfso.com/BeagleNotes/Beaglebone_Black_And_Device_Tree_Overlays.php) and [using the device tree to configure pinmux](http://www.ofitselfso.com/BeagleNotes/BeagleboneBlackPinMuxModes.php).
 Device tree source files have a `.dts` extension, so you can learn a lot by
 `grep`ing for this on your board to see what's available, or in the Linux kernel to see what device tree overlays are available upstream.

 Two good audio-specific device tree overlays that you should digest are the [BBB AudioCape](https://github.com/beagleboard/bb.org-overlays/blob/master/src/arm/BB-BONE-AUDI-02-00A0.dts) and the [Bela](https://github.com/beagleboard/bb.org-overlays/blob/master/src/arm/BB-BELA-B2.dts) device tree overlay.

-In general, you shouldn't need to edit device tree overlays yourself in many use cases, at least on platforms like BBB and Raspberry Pi -- these platforms have a ton of community device tree overlays written and available, and have external parameters exposed (`dtparam`s) that are available in board-specific configuration files read at boot time for configuring the device tree overlays, such as `uEnv.txt` on BBB and `config.txt` on the Raspberry Pi.
+You shouldn't need to edit device tree overlays yourself in many use cases, at least on platforms like BBB and Raspberry Pi -- these platforms have a ton of community device tree overlays written and available, and have external parameters exposed (`dtparam`s) that are available in board-specific configuration files read at boot time for configuring the device tree overlays, such as `uEnv.txt` on BBB and `config.txt` on the Raspberry Pi.